-Job Summary: Provides secretarial and administrative support to a director or other leadership position(s) in a department and requires in-depth knowledge of the department's programs and services.
+Job Summary: Provides secretarial and administrative support to the Vice President, Administration and Operations and the Sr. Director, Patient Liaison Program.
+Requires in-depth knowledge of the department's programs and services.
 Involves extensive interaction with diverse populations including the public, visitors, patients and families, external customers, medical practitioners and medical center staff.

 - This position interacts with the public, community stakeholders and staff.

 - Organizes and schedules public and community meetings in addition to other department sponsored programs and events.
 This includes scheduling of rooms and room set up with AV/Media equipment when necessary.

 - Tracks expenses and prepares budgets for the department.
 Performs routine clerical duties, such as opening and sorting mail, photocopying materials and sorting, collating and distributing documents.